-National Australia Bank Limited, acting through its New York Branch, will provide the initial liquidity facility for the Class AA and Class A certificates, in each case, in an amount sufficient to make three semiannual interest payments.
+Commonwealth Bank of Australia, New York Branch, will provide the initial liquidity facility for the Class B certificates in an amount sufficient to make three semiannual interest payments.

-The certificates will not be listed on any national securities exchange.
+The Class B certificates will not be listed on any national securities exchange.

-Investing in the certificates involves risks.
-See "Risk Factors" beginning on page S-18.
+Investing in the Class B certificates involves risks.
+See "Risk Factors" beginning on page S-17.

-Pass Through Certificates Face Amount Interest Rate Final Expected Distribution Date Price to Public(1)

-Class AA \$677,175,000 % March 1, 2030 100%
+Pass Through Interest Final Expected Price to Certificates Face Amount Rate Distribution Date Public(1) Class B \$236,173,000 % October 7, 2025 100%

-Class A \$257,965,000 % March 1, 2030 100%